arianseyedi/python-envmanager/README.md

 my_int = env.int('my_schemaless_int_env_variable')
 ```

-> Note that using the casting methods will **override** the schema if used on keys whose schema is already defined.
+> Note that using the casting methods will **override** the schema if used on keys whose schema are already defined.

 Here is the list of available casting methods:
 * _**str(self, key)**_